department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2023-06-health-wayfinding-study/2023-06-health-wayfinding-conversation-guide_AVS.md

 * Any questions at this point?

 * Organize cards in a way that makes sense to you
-	* We will start at the top left and work our way through the cards, while we are moving them, help me out by “thinking out loud” so that I can understand why you might want to group things together.
+	* We will start at the top left and work our way through the cards.
+While we are moving them, help me out by “thinking out loud” so that I can understand why you might want to group things together.

 (_As participant puts cards into different groups_): Can you explain to me what you are thinking as you put *(card name)* and *(card name)* together?
 Why do those belong together?

 - _Continue to probe participant to explain their thinking as they group cards._

-(_Review categories where you would like to understand what participants look for in a given category_): I see you created *(category)*.
-When you review information in *(category name)*, what data would be most important for you to know?

-   - _Example question_: When you review your appointments, what information would be most important for you to know? <-**update**

 _PROBE FOR UNDERSTANDING OF DIFFERENT CARDS AND TERMS, IF PARTICIPANT NOT EXPLAINING.
 Particularly interested in understanding how users differentiate between different types of resources.
 Examples probes could be:_ <-**update probes below**